 Putting a little extra away now could make a world of difference later.
-Boosting your retirement savings is easy and depending on your eligibility, the government may even match a portion of your contribution to super.
-Check your eligibility below and calculate the after-tax contribution you could receive from the government.
+Making a personal contribution is easy and, depending on your eligibility, the government may even match some of your after-tax super contributions.
+To see if you qualify for government co-contributions, check your eligibility below.

 Calculate your super co-contribution and spouse contribution tax offset entitlements.